 Best places to get debt consolidation loans and grants for seniors;

 - Explore online lenders

 - Visit: https://www.usa.gov/grants

 Sometimes, online lenders offer more attractive loan rates.
 However, be clear about all fees, including loan origination fees, associated with the loan.
 And as mentioned earlier, only use a reputable company with top-notch credentials.

-Companies will take advantage of seniors by charging high rates and fees on their loans.
+Companies will take advantage of seniors by charging high loan rates and fees.
 Sometimes, third-party online lenders will charge you high fees, taking them directly out of the loan before it hits your bank.
 Some of these online lenders’ policies can be fraudulent, so beware.

-Next, check out “The 10 Best Ways to Clear Credit Card Debt“, which explains debt relief programs and includes strategies that consumers can do on their own.
+Next, check out “The 10 Best Ways to Clear Credit Card Debt“, which explains debt relief programs and includes strategies that consumers can do independently.

 Disclosure: This blog post is not a solicitation or offer to sell any of the services mentioned and is intended to be used purely for informational purposes only.
 Golden Financial Services is not a debt settlement, consolidation, or consumer credit counseling company.
 We are sharing this information to bring awareness about debt relief, settlement, and consolidation options for seniors.